-The time has come for me to tell you about my first date with my husband, on the occasion of our 8 year wedding anniversary (next week) and of the one year anniversary of the Italy Blogging Roundtable, of which the topic is (drumroll please) anniversaries.
+The time has come for me to tell you about my first date with my husband, on the occasion of our wedding anniversary.

 The day I fell irrevocably in love with Tommaso was June 3, 2000.
 For our first date, we went to Niki de Saint Phalle’s Tarot Garden in Southern Maremma.
 I should have been more aware, then, that if a girl tells a guy in his early 20s that she wants to go to a sculpture garden and he readily agrees, he just wants to get into her pants.

 If you want to skip the emotional story and just read about the art park, scroll halfway down this page.
 Otherwise, read on, for how this first date came to be is a fun story in itself.

 Budding love in a sculpture park

 In preparation for grad school, while I was working as a teaching assistant in Florence after my MA, I took German classes.
 A young engineer who had just graduated and who was beefing up his language skills was the only other cool person in the class.
 He consistently denies this version of the story, but I insist that it is true: he asked me out every class.
 Twice a week, a new German grammatical structure that I never retained and a new invitation for some party in a villa outside Florence.
 Brought up not to accept dates from which I could not return home independently, we only frequented each other socially twice between January and June, in group circumstances.